Weakly maximal subgroups of branch groups: Introduction and statements of the main results

 The study of weakly maximal subgroups continued with an example of Pervova exhibiting a non-parabolic weakly maximal subgroup of the first Grigorchuk group, answering a question of Grigorchuk about the existence of such subgroups.
-After that, the author together with Bou-Rabee and Nagnibeda proved the following two results. \begin{theorem}[\cite{MR3478865}] Let $T$ be a regular rooted tree and $G\leq \Aut(T)$ be a finitely generated branch group.\footnote{The result in \cite{MR3478865} is only stated for regular branch groups, but the proof can easily be adapted for general branch groups.} Then, for any finite subgroup $F\leq G$ there exists uncountably many weakly maximal subgroups of $G$ containing $F$. \end{theorem} \begin{theorem}[\cite{MR3478865}] Let $G$ be the first Grigorchuk group or a branch \GGS{} group.
-For any vertex $v$, the subgroup $\Stab_G(v)$ contains a weakly maximal subgroup $W$ that does not stabilize any vertex of level greater than the level of $v$. \end{theorem} The flavour of Theorem \ref{Thm:BRLN1} is \emph{small subgroups are contained in many weakly maximal subgroups} while Theorem \ref{Thm:BRLN3} can be thought as \emph{big subgroups (vertex stabilizers) contain many weakly maximal subgroup}.
-Indeed, Theorem \ref{Thm:BRLN3} implies that $\Stab_G(v)$ contains a weakly maximal subgroup that is not a parabolic subgroup.
-On the other hand, one important corollary of Theorem \ref{Thm:BRLN1} is the existence for some branch groups of uncountably many weakly maximal subgroups that are not parabolic.
+After that, the author together with Bou-Rabee and Nagnibeda proved the following two results. \begin{theorem}[\cite{MR3478865}] Let $T$ be a regular rooted tree and $G\leq \Aut(T)$ be a finitely generated branch group.\footnote{The result in~\cite{MR3478865} is only stated for regular branch groups, but the proof can easily be adapted for general branch groups.} Then, for any finite subgroup $F\leq G$ there exists uncountably many weakly maximal subgroups of $G$ containing $F$. \end{theorem} \begin{theorem}[\cite{MR3478865}] Let $G$ be the first Grigorchuk group or a branch \GGS{} group.
+For any vertex $v$, the subgroup $\Stab_G(v)$ contains a weakly maximal subgroup $W$ that does not stabilize any vertex of level greater than the level of $v$. \end{theorem} The flavour of Theorem~\ref{Thm:BRLN1} is \emph{small subgroups are contained in many weakly maximal subgroups} while Theorem~\ref{Thm:BRLN3} can be thought of as \emph{big subgroups (vertex stabilizers) contain many weakly maximal subgroup}.
+Indeed, Theorem~\ref{Thm:BRLN3} implies that $\Stab_G(v)$ contains a weakly maximal subgroup that is not a parabolic subgroup.
+On the other hand, one important corollary of Theorem~\ref{Thm:BRLN1} is the existence for some branch groups of uncountably many weakly maximal subgroups that are not parabolic.
 This result hold for any $G$ that admits a unique branch action and such that $G$ contains a finite subgroup $F$ that does not fix any point in $\partial T$; two conditions that hold in a lot of branch groups.

-The aim of this paper is twofold: a better understanding of weakly maximal subgroups in general branch groups as well as a full description of weakly maximal subgroups for the particular case of the first Grigorchuk group and of the \GGS{} torsion groups.
-In doing this, we will particularly focus on two special families of weakly maximal subgroups.
+The aim of this paper is twofold: a better understanding of weakly maximal subgroups in general branch groups as well as a full description of weakly maximal subgroups for the particular cases of the first Grigorchuk group and of the \GGS{} torsion groups.